rjhoyle/cs151-fall2025/docs/syllabus.md

 On lab assignments, you may work with a partner for the warmup section only.
 All other sections of the lab assignment must be completed on your own.
 In general, feel free to discuss the assignments with your peers, including general approaches to solving the problem (e.g., "think about using a loop to iterate over every element of a list", "a modulus operation lets you keep counting between 0 and 4"), but you should never share code, nor describe the exact code needed to solve the assignment.
 If you do discuss a lab with another student, please indicate those students in the README file within your submission.

-You are always allowed to use the textbook and any resources provided by me.
-You are also allowed to use online resources such as StackOverflow, provided that (1) any code taken from other sources is not more than 2-3 lines at a time, (2) the code used does not make up a substantial portion of any part of a lab assignment or single function, and (3) you cite your source with a comment listing the URL from where you found the code.
-You are not allowed to use any other sources except when specified in the assignment.
+You are always allowed to use the textbook and any resources provided by me. **In general, any use of programming constructs, functions, libraries or objects that have not been introduced in our lectures, reading or lab materials is prohibited and will be considered an honor code violation.** You are not allowed to use any other sources except when specified in the assignment.
 Plagiarism and cheating, like copying the work of others, paying others to do your work, using code generated by ChatGPT or other AI systems, etc., is prohibited.
 We will be running MOSS, an automated plagiarism detection tool, on submissions.

 Consulting with your classmates on assignments is strongly encouraged, except where noted.
 However, turn-ins are individual, and copying code from your classmates is considered plagiarism.
 For example, given the question "how did you do X?", a great response would be "I used function Y, with W as the second argument.
 I tried Z first, but it doesn't work".
 An inappropriate response would be "here is my code, look for yourself". **You should never look at someone else's code, or show someone else your code**.